jasondukes/brand-lora-pipeline/README.md

 ## Results

 Trained on 39 images, ~10 minutes on an RTX 2080 Super.
-Output below generated with the trigger word `appleshot` and a single prompt — no img2img, no inpainting.
+Output below generated with the trigger word `appleshot` and a single prompt: no img2img, no inpainting.

 ![Sample output](outputs/samples/apple_lora_epoch3_sample.png)